Gioia3022/DevOps-Project-G-A/README.md

 - We also added many more test to our webapp

 - Since Redis database provides outstanding speed, scalability, is simple to use and is also open source we decided to use it instead of other databases.

+#### Docker file

+- In addition to the above we also build and push a docker image on docker hub and not only on docker deskstop

 #### Kubernetes